curl/everything-curl/curl-users.md

-The curl command line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and and they come installed by default with yet some operating systems.
+The curl command line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and and they come installed by default with yet more operating systems.
 This makes counting downloads from the curl web site completely inappropriate as a means of measurement.

 ### Finding users